Re-enrol for 2017

 You can check the textbook requirements for each unit on the DUSA Bookshops Student Booklist.
 Your faculty may also have given you a list of items you'll need (e.g. uniforms for nursing, lab coats).

 Travel Concession Card

-For information on where you can lodge your application and how the concession card can be used please visit the Public Transport Victoria website.
+For information on where you can lodge your application and how the concession card can be used visit Public Transport Victoria (link opens new window) .

-Buy a parking permit if you need one.
-You can purchase a general triple trimester or trimester parking permit, student resident permit and orange reserved permit from Deakin Central.
-Check the parking website in February to find out prices and when they will be available.
+See parking for availability and buying permits if you need one.
+You can purchase a general triple trimester or trimester parking permit, student resident permit and orange reserved permit from Student Central.

 Take note of important dates

-Note down any important dates relevant for you or your course, including the last day to vary your units, census dates, fee due dates and exam dates for the end of trimester.
+Note down any dates and datelines in the 2017 Handbook relevant for you or your course, including the last day to vary your units, census dates, fee due dates and exam dates for the end of trimester.